bbc/rd-apmm-python-lib-mediatimestamp/README.md

 print(Timestamp.get_time())
 ```

-Thios module provides two different interfaces
+This module provides two different interfaces
-`mediatimetsamp.immutable` and 'mediatimestamp.mutable`, each of which
+`mediatimestamp.immutable` and `mediatimestamp.mutable`, each of which
 contains three main classes which are used for representing time:

 * `Timestamp` represents an instant in time expressed as a nanosecond